redis/redis-doc/topics/cluster-spec.md

 Slave election and promotion is handled by slave nodes, with the help of master nodes that vote for the slave to promote.
 A slave election happens when a master is in `FAIL` state from the point of view of at least one of its slaves that has the prerequisites in order to become a master.

-In order for a slave to promote itself to master, it requires to start an election and win it.
+In order for a slave to promote itself to master, it needs to start an election and win it.
 All the slaves for a given master can start an election if the master is in `FAIL` state, however only one slave will win the election and promote itself to master.

 A slave starts an election when the following conditions are met:

 * The slave's master is in `FAIL` state.
 * The master was serving a non-zero number of slots.
-* The slave replication link was disconnected from the master for no longer than a given amount of time, in order to ensure to promote a slave with a reasonable data freshness.
+* The slave replication link was disconnected from the master for no longer than a given amount of time, in order to ensure the promoted slave's data is reasonably fresh.
 This time is user configurable.

 In order to be elected, the first step for a slave is to increment its `currentEpoch` counter, and request votes from master instances.

 Votes are requested by the slave by broadcasting a `FAILOVER_AUTH_REQUEST` packet to every master node of the cluster.
-Then it waits for replies to arrive for a maximum time of two times the `NODE_TIMEOUT`, but always for at least 2 seconds.
+Then it waits for a maximum time of two times the `NODE_TIMEOUT` for replies to arrive (but always for at least 2 seconds).

-Once a master voted for a given slave, replying positively with a `FAILOVER_AUTH_ACK`, it can no longer vote for another slave of the same master for a period of `NODE_TIMEOUT * 2`.
+Once a master has voted for a given slave, replying positively with a `FAILOVER_AUTH_ACK`, it can no longer vote for another slave of the same master for a period of `NODE_TIMEOUT * 2`.
 In this period it will not be able to reply to other authorization requests for the same master.
-This is not needed to guarantee safety, but useful to avoid multiple slaves to get elected (even if with a different `configEpoch`) about at the same time, which is usually not wanted.
+This is not needed to guarantee safety, but useful for preventing multiple slaves from getting elected (even if with a different `configEpoch`) at around the same time, which is usually not wanted.

-A slave discards all the `AUTH_ACK` replies that are received having an epoch that is less than the `currentEpoch` at the time the vote request was sent, in order to never count as valid votes that are about a previous election.
+A slave discards any `AUTH_ACK` replies with an epoch that is less than the `currentEpoch` at the time the vote request was sent.
+This ensures it doesn't count votes intended for a previous election.

 Once the slave receives ACKs from the majority of masters, it wins the election.
 Otherwise if the majority is not reached within the period of two times `NODE_TIMEOUT` (but always at least 2 seconds), the election is aborted and a new one will be tried again after `NODE_TIMEOUT * 4` (and always at least 4 seconds).